David Roesel

 Diploma thesis

-Topic: Measuring properties of ZnO nanorods using C-AFM at UFE
+Topic: Measuring properties of ZnO nanorods using C-AFM

 Supervisor: Ing.
 Jan Grym Ph.D.